-Not only the brand new building were built to give the center of Skopje a new look.
-What really breaks my heart is that the old buildings, a fine example or brutalist style (more on that later) were redo, covered in another layer hiding its concrete beauty so they could fit in the area…
+Not only the brand new building was built to give the center of Skopje a new look.
+What really breaks my heart is that the old buildings, a fine example or brutalist style (more on that later) were redone, covered in another layer hiding its concrete beauty so they could fit in the area…

 But no matter what you think on the new look of Skopje’s downtown it is definitely an interesting experience to walk around these crazy looking buildings and to make your own opinion about them.
 I haven’t seen Skopje before they were built so I can’t compare.

 Even if they are all rather superficial I kind of like them, they represent the modern Skopje to me and I can’t really imagine the city without them.
 As the city doesn’t really have a real downtown this is as close as it can get to it, even if the result is somehow overdrawn and kitschy.

 Count the statues you will stumble across

 As part of the project Skopje 2014 there were numerous monuments placed all over the city.
 And by numerous, I mean a lot, many more than you can think of, really!
 If you stand at the main square and look around you will see at least 20 different Skopje monuments.